virtual-memory/mtFRC/Readme.md

 ## Introduction

 mtFRC is a tool to quantify resolution as a function of depth in features of 3D microscopy images.
-It can also be used for 2D images.
 For further details, please refer to the paper:

 > mtFRC: Depth-dependent resolution quantification of image features in 3D fluorescence microscopy